orsoromeo/orsoromeo.github.io/_pages/Blog.md

 ## Workshops

-> In 2019 I co-organized a scientific workshop at RSS, Freiburg, on [Numerical Optimization for Multi-contact Motion Planning](https://sites.google.com/view/num-opt-for-legged-locomotion/).
+> I co-organized a scientific workshop at Robotics Science and Systems (RSS) 2019, Freiburg, on [Numerical Optimization for Multi-contact Motion Planning](https://sites.google.com/view/num-opt-for-legged-locomotion/) for humanoid and quadruped robots.
 The full-day video recording can be accessed [here](https://www.youtube.com/watch?v=Z8VLUSMM6e8).